Blog

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Now, let’s add a widget to your sidebar that will display tags.
+Now, let’s add a widget to display a tag list on your sidebar navigation area.

-Tags appearing in the widget can be found in the Tags area …
+Tags appearing in your widget are listed in the Tags section …

-To add the widget, select a Tag Cloud widget in the Available Widgets section and drag it to your sidebar …
+To insert the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the active area …

 WordPress Tag Cloud Widget

-There’s very little to set up here.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when done …
+There is very little to set up here.
+You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when finished …

-The screenshot below shows a published Tag Cloud widget set up for showing Categories instead of Tags
+The example below shows the Tag Cloud widget set for showing Categories instead of Tags

 (Tag cloud displaying post categories)